edge-servers/immunity-notifications/README.rst

 ####################

 The Web Socket Consumer classes can be extended into other django applications as well.
-Note that it is not required for extending openwisp-notifications to your app and this change is required only if you plan to make changes to the consumers.
+Note that it is not required for extending immunity-notifications to your app and this change is required only if you plan to make changes to the consumers.

-Create a consumer file as done in `sample_notifications/consumers.py <https://github.com/openwisp/openwisp-notifications/blob/master/tests/openwisp2/sample_notifications/consumers.py>`_
+Create a consumer file as done in `sample_notifications/consumers.py <https://github.com/edge-servers/immunity-notifications/blob/master/tests/immunity2/sample_notifications/consumers.py>`_

 For more information regarding Channels' Consumers, please refer to the `"Consumers" section in the Channels documentation <https://channels.readthedocs.io/en/latest/topics/consumers.html>`_.